 James Oswald published 18 Divertimentis for two Guitars or Mandelins in 1759, though we are not 100% sure what mandolin he had in mind.
 I recorded a CD of his 12 Divertimentis For The Guittar, and John Goodin arranged them for solo mandolin.
 See publication on the Mel Bay website.
 Here’s number six of twelve:

-Finally, I am also a member of EMGO – the Edinburgh Mandolin and Guitar Orchestra, and amateur group of enthusiasts who are worth supporting.
+Finally, I was also a member of EMGO – the Edinburgh Mandolin and Guitar Orchestra, and amateur group of enthusiasts who are worth supporting.
 Here is their website.
 Our repertoire covers everything from baroque to modern, and is always on the lookout for new members..

 More to follow.